-Before a new car rolls out of the factory, years are spent concepting, engineering, prototyping, and perfecting the design.
+Before a new car rolls out of the factory, years are spent concepting, engineering, prototyping, and perfecting the design and Website Maintenance.
 An orderly flurry of arms — human and robot — bring the design to fruition as parts come together on the assembly line.

 When that marvel of engineering is sitting in your driveway, there’s nothing left to do but enjoy it.
 And watch, over the next few years, as every component steadily deteriorates, deprecates, and ultimately fails.
 And then you’ll have to walk everywhere.
 Alone.
 In the rain.